owulveryck/blog/content/post/from-cli-to-microservice.md

 }
 {{</highlight >}}

 **Et voilà**, the cli has been transformed into a grpc webservice.
-The full code is available on [github](https://github.com/owulveryck/cli-grpc-example).
+The full code is available on [GitHub](https://github.com/owulveryck/cli-grpc-example).

 ### Side note about race conditions

 The map used for cli.Command is not concurrent safe.
-But there is no goroutine that actually write to it so it should be ok.
+But there is no goroutine that actually writes it so it should be ok.
-I have written a little benchmark of our function and passed it to the race detector.
+Anyway, I have written a little benchmark of our function and passed it to the race detector.
 And it did not find any problem:

 ```shell
 go test -race -bench=.